Olaf Scholz appointed as Germany's new chancellor, replacing Angela Merkel after 16 years – KION546

 His political style is not dissimilar to that of his former boss — the two are alike in many ways, despite hailing from rival parties.

-Scholz, who has formed a three-party coalition with the Greens and pro-business Free Democrats, has positioned himself as a pragmatist and a safe pair of hands.
+Scholz, who has formed a three-party coalition with the Greens and pro-business Free Democrats (FDP), has positioned himself as a pragmatist and a safe pair of hands.
 He is seen as a moderate and centrist, which has made him somewhat of an outlier within his party.

 “Scholz seems to partly owe his success [in the election] to posing as [Merkel’s] worthy heir during the campaign, calm and unassuming — and with his hands folded into a Merkel-style rhombus in a picture that went viral,” Holger Schmieding, the chief economist at Berenberg Bank, wrote in an analyst note on Wednesday.
 “Such imitation is probably the best compliment he could have paid her.
 Despite some ups and downs during her long reign, Merkel leaves office as the most popular politician in the country, with 69% approval.”